ByeongjunGil/GrainSTEM/README.md

 ## Citation

-If you use this code, please cite the accompanying paper.
-Citation details will be added upon publication.
+If you use this code or data, please cite both the accompanying paper (details to be added upon publication) and the Zenodo dataset:

+> B. Gil, S. J. Park, J. Y. Kim, M. Kim. *Raw 4D-STEM nanobeam diffraction datasets for {111}c planar-defect quantification in MA₁₋ₓGuaₓPbI₃ perovskites.* Zenodo (2026). https://doi.org/10.5281/zenodo.21025176

 ## License